Related Links

 4. Now that you've gathered the data, you need to summarize the results for each region of the face.

 1. In your lab notebook, make a second data table showing the sum total of cats surveyed with a particular fur color (either black, orange, or mixed) for each face region.
-See the data table below for an example of how to organize your data.
+See the data table for an example of how to organize your data.

 2. Using this second data table, create a series of either bar graphs or pie charts showing what fraction of the cats had which fur color for each face region.